 Bring an advisor to the hearing.
 The advisor must be a current member of the Hendrix community – faculty, staff, or

 student for CCC, Peer, or Administrative Hearings.
 For

 Gender-Based Misconduct hearings, the complainant and respondent may select an

 advisor of his or her choice.
 Advisors may not participate in examination of witnesses or presentation of

 materials or information to the hearing officer/board.
 The advisor’s role is

-limited to providing advice and consultation to the student who is a complainant or respondent in a conduct
+limited to providing support and private advice and consultation to the student who is a complainant or respondent in a conduct

 - Question all witnesses present at the hearing.

 During Gender-Based Misconduct hearings, the accused and the accuser